 Creditors and bankruptcy trustees can be guilty of fraud.
 Creditors can solicit unfair favor with a trustee or even bribe them for a favorable determination.
 Creditors can also purposely declare that a debtor owes more than they actually do.

 Trustees have been found guilty of embezzling money out of debtors’ assets.
-For more information on the bankruptcy process and the role of bankruptcy, trustees visit our Ultimate Guide to California Bankruptcy page.
+For more information on the bankruptcy process and the role of bankruptcy, trustees consult with a bankruptcy fraud attorney.

 A multiple filings scheme takes the concealment of assets illegal strategy and attempts it across multiple states.
 Individuals file bankruptcy in different states purposely failing to list every asset they own on each filing.
 They can use their own identity or stolen identities to file in the hopes of being able to protect more of their property from creditors.